 You are allowed to nominate the business/organization you are affiliated with for those relevant awards.

 The nomination timeline is outlined below:

-- Nominations for the 2024 Ordinary Awards open on a date to be determined
+- Nominations for the 2024 Ordinary Awards open on Monday, April 8

-- The 2024 Ordinary Awards will take place at a date and location to be determined
+- The 2024 Ordinary Awards will take place on Thursday, September 12 at the Richmond Marriott Downtown

 Additional information on how to attend the event can be found here.

 - Name and contact information for yourself and your nominee.